Last updated on 10th June 2010

 Last updated on 6th November 2008

 Fish, fish oils, and n-3 fatty acids are often in the health news.
 Here are seven recent papers illustrating the breadth of fish oil relevance.
 The papers look at treatment of rheumatoid arthritis, the potential of flax as a dietary source of n-3 fatty acids, effects on indicators of cardiovascular disease, potential protection against dementia, reduction in mortality, and importance in pregnancy.
 The papers also illustrate the patchwork, three steps forward/one step back, meandering, spreading, accretion of scientific knowledge.
 As the proverb goes "One swallow doesn't make a summer".
 Similarly, a single research study is usually simply one brick in the gradual building of our knowledge.
 For more on fish and n-3 fatty acids, see other relevant blog posts I've written, articles in the linked Connotea database, and some recommended websites.

 Last updated on 28th September 2008

 Teratology is the study of the effects that drugs, medications, chemicals and other exposures may have on the unborn child during pregnancy.
-Particulary when a mother is taking a medication that is helping her stay well, it can be a difficult decision whether or not to stop taking the medication because of a possible risk to the fetus.
+Particulary when a mother is taking a medication that is helping her stay well, it can be a difficult decision whether or not to stop taking the medication because of a possible risk to the fetus ... or because of a possible risk that could be transmitted through breastfeeding.
 This decision is made harder because we know that if a pregnant woman becomes unwell, for example with depression, this too risks damaging the fetus, so it's not necessarily the case that stopping medication is going to be in the unborn baby's best interest.

 Recent research: adolescent depression, overweight, antidepressants in pregnancy, and recovery from stroke